Microsoft/IntuneDocs.nl-nl/intune/device-sync.md

 ## <a name="supported-platforms"></a>Ondersteunde platforms

-- Windows: ondersteund
+- Windows
-- Windows Phone: ondersteund
+- Windows Phone
-- iOS: ondersteund
+- iOS
-- Mac OS: ondersteund
+- macOS
-- Android: ondersteund
+- Android

 ## <a name="how-to-sync-a-device"></a>Apparaten synchroniseren